nf-core/configs/docs/uppmax.md

 A local copy of the iGenomes resource has been made available on all UPPMAX clusters so you should be able to run the pipeline against any reference available in the `igenomes.config`.
 You can do this by simply using the `--genome <GENOME_ID>` parameter.

-## Running offline with Bianca
+## Running offline with Bianca or Irma
-If running on Bianca, you will have no internet connection and these configs will not be loaded.
+If running on Bianca or Irma, you will have no internet connection and these configs will not be loaded.
 Please use the nf-core helper tool on a different system to download the required pipeline files, and transfer them to bianca.
 This helper tool bundles the config files in this repo together with the pipeline files, so the profile will still be available.